 CEPT is further investigating the potential technical and regulatory impacts of an alternative regulatory solution which would consist of deleting the second sentence of the footnotes, where the Recommendations are referenced and add information related to the sharing conditions and mitigation measures given in Resolution 229 (Rev. WRC-12) as shown below:

 5.447F In the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active).
-These services shall not impose on the mobile service more protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0 and ITU-R RS.1632-0.
+These services shall not impose on the mobile service more sharing conditions and mitigation measures protection criteria, based on system characteristics and interference criteria, than those given in Resolution 229 (Rev. WRC-12) stated in Recommendations ITU-R M.1638-0 and ITU-R RS.1632-0.

 5.450A In the frequency band 5 470-5 725 MHz, stations in the mobile service shall not claim protection from radiodetermination services.
-Radiodetermination services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendation ITU-R M.1638-0.
+Radiodetermination services shall not impose on the mobile service more stringent sharing conditions and mitigation protection criteria, based on system characteristics and interference criteria, than those given in Resolution 229 (Rev. WRC-12) stated in Recommendation ITU-R M.1638-0.

 Furthermore, with respect to the proposal to remove the references to ITU-R Recommendations M.1638 and M.1849 analyses of this proposal has shown that it: